lfost42/blog/README.md

 	- Article Modals for comments
 - create modals for editing comments
 - implement front-end styling in HTML and CSS.
+- reroute series pages to link to an index of articles within that series instead of a series detail page

 FUTURE UPDATES:
+- configure social previews
+- add sharing links options
+- create demo role and account that can leave anonymous comments and not modify them.
+- Extend slug service to Series
 - create modals for editing series titles/descriptions/pictures
-- Extend slug service to Series
 - Show/Hide comments
 - Hover series to display carousel of articles within that series
 - Add a method to reply to comments.